 Community-Based Research | Family, Life Course, and Society | Feminist, Gender, and Sexuality Studies | Gender and Sexuality | Inequality and Stratification | Race and Ethnicity | Women's Studies

 Antunez, Carol, "Fros, Weaves, and Kinks: The Social and Political Significance of Hair for Black and Coloured Women in Cape Town" (2013).
 Independent Study Project (ISP) Collection.
-Paper 1667.
+1667.